kraxarn/spotify-qt/readme.md

 Currently mostly stable.
 Most things should work, but don't be surprised when unexpected things happen, but please open an issue about it.
 It's also currently only available through [AUR](https://aur.archlinux.org/packages/spotify-qt).
 Feel free to add it to any other package manager, but if you do, open a pull request or an issue so I can add it to a list.

+Check out the [QML branch](https://github.com/kraxarn/spotify-qt/tree/qml) if you're interested in a Qt Quick UI.

 ## Supported platforms
 Tested: Linux, Windows